gitlabhq/gitlab-runner/docs/configuration/configuring_runner_operator.md

 Some jobs (for example, buildah) need the `SETFCAP` capability granted to run correctly.
 To fix this issue:

-1. Add the SETFCAP capability to the scc that GitLab Runner is using (replace the `gitlab-scc` name with the correct one):
+1. Add the SETFCAP capability to the SCC that GitLab Runner is using (replace the `gitlab-scc` with the SCC assigned to your GitLab Runner pod):

     ```shell
     oc patch scc gitlab-scc --type merge -p '{"allowedCapabilities":["SETFCAP"]}'